 Tazza Kitchen is a warm, modern restaurant that specializes in wood-fired cooking.
 You can find some of everything there, and it’s all good.
 This is one of my favorite Cary restaurants for meeting friends and colleagues.
 We love their spicy sausage and honey pizza, crab cakes, kale salad, and cast iron goat cheese dip.

 Brigs is an iconic breakfast restaurant with locations throughout the Triangle.
 My favorite things to order are the seasonal pancakes and waffles.
 It’s a perfect spot for a classic, casual breakfast with big portions and great flavors!

 Burrito Shak is my favorite fast-casual Mexican restaurant in the area.
 It follows the familiar concept of customizing your meal as you walk along the counter filled with ingredients and toppings.
 However, it stands head and shoulders above others because of its fresh ingredients and incredible coastal flavors.
 I love their burritos, fish tacos, and bowls.
 I highly recommend the Aloha bowl with your favorite protein.

 Gonza Tacos Y Tequila

 Gonza is just delicious.
-There are so many menu items that I love but my top favorites are the Mexican flag enchiladas, el platano, and nachos.
+I love many menu items, but my top favorites are the Mexican flag enchiladas, el platano, and nachos.
 I could never get sick of eating here!

-Totopos is a festive restaurant in Cary that has a design themed after Mexico City and a menu that follows suit.
-The food is really great and they make some of the best chilaquiles around!
+Totopos is a festive restaurant in Cary with a design themed after Mexico City and a menu that follows suit.
+The food is excellent, and they make some of the best chilaquiles around!